Graduate Admission Standards

 - The university will exercise due diligence and may deny admission to otherwise qualified individuals who have a history that indicates their presence might endanger members of the university community.

-Applicants for graduate programs must meet the following requirements for unconditional admission.
+Applicants for graduate programs must also meet the following requirements for unconditional admission.

 - GPA of at least 3.0 on a baccalaureate degree or cumulative GPA of at least 3.0 for the last 60 hours of baccalaureate studies.
 Graduate transfer applicants must have a cumulative GPA of at least 3.0 in twelve or more graduate hours in a discipline relevant to the graduate program for which the applicant is seeking admission.